Growing Arugula for Gourmet Greens

 Avoid aphids by companion planting with members of the carrot family, like dill, cilantro and fennel.
 The flowers will attract the kinds of beneficial insects that eat aphids.
 If aphids appear on plants, wash them off with a strong spray from the garden hose

 Flea beetles can eat holes in arugula leaves.
-One way to avoid flea beetles is to plant and protect plants with row cover tied down tightly at the edges.
-You could also plant arugula in tall containers several feet off the ground where beetles can’t reach plants.
+One way to avoid these arugula pests is to plant and protect plants with row cover tied down tightly at the edges.
+You could also plant arugula in tall containers or hanging baskets several feet off the ground where beetles can’t reach plants.

 How to Grow Arugula in Containers